KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 Up next were the National Museum of Antiquities, where we were given a tour by a local guide about the various relics left behind by the waves of peoples and religions that had inhabited this region.
-The highlight was the "Nirvana Buddha," an XX meter long Buddha lying on its side found recently in Tajikistan.
-After came the National Museum XX, an airy new building that contained exhibits regarding history, art, geology, and nature.
+The highlight was the "Nirvana Buddha," an 45 foot Buddha lying on its side found recently in Tajikistan.
+After came the National Museum, an airy new building that contained exhibits regarding history, art, geology, and nature.

 This museum reminded me in many ways of North Korea.
 First, it seemed